Military history of Cuba: Congo Crisis

 The Congo Crisis was a period of turmoil in the Congo that began with national independence from Belgium and ended with the seizing of power by Joseph Mobutu.
 During the Congo Crisis, a Cuban expedition led by Che Guevara trained the Simba rebels to fight against the weak central government of Joseph Kasa-Vubu and the forces of Mobutu Sese Seko.
 This would be Cuba's first military action in Africa.
 The rebellion failed, leading the Cuban mission to withdraw.

 Sand War

 In 1963, Cuba assisted Algeria in the Sand War against Morocco.
 Cuba sent 300–400 tank troops and some 40 Russian-built T-34 tanks, which engaged in combat.

 Guinea-Bissau War of Independence

 Some 40–50 Cubans fought against Portugal in Guinea-Bissau each year from 1966 until independence in 1974; several Cubans were killed in the field by Portuguese troops.

-Bolivia Insurgency
+Bolivian campaign

 During the 1960s, the National Liberation Army began a Communist insurgency in Bolivia.
 The National Liberation Army was established and funded by Cuba and led by Che Guevara.

 The National Liberation Army was defeated and Che Guevara was captured by the Bolivia government aided by the U.S. Central Intelligence Agency.
 Bolivian Special Forces were informed of the location of Guevara's guerrilla encampment.
 On 8 October 1967, the encampment was encircled, and Guevara was captured and later executed by Bolivian forces.